tk27182/tk27182.github.io/CV.md

 **May 2017 - present**
 **National Center for Supercomputing Applications** ***(Matias Carrasco Kind)***, **Urbana, IL**
 - Simulated galaxies in large-scale structure using Python
-- Applied machine learning techniques to classify galaxies as clusters, filaments, and voids
+- Applied machine learning algorithms to classify galaxies as clusters, filaments, and voids
-- Compared results to other halo finders
+- Compared predictions to predictions from other halo finders

 **University of Illinois Department of Physics, Urbana, IL**